Skip to content

 • ElevenLabs enables complex documents or websites to be read aloud as podcasts with various voice options.

-Also of interest: Telekom on AI in Recruiting: “There Is No ‘one Size Fits All’ Solution”
+Also of interest: Telekom on AI in Recruiting: “There is no ‘one size fits all’ solution”

 More on the topic

-Not Completely Without Apps
+Not Quite Without Apps

 Thus, the promise of a completely app-free device ultimately remains unfulfilled.
 However, the apps are at least not particularly visible.
 The main control is via voice input.